michael-denino/terraform-template/README.md

 This repository template provides a starting point for common Terraform projects.
 It includes placeholder `.tf` files, .gitignore, pre-commit configuration, a semantic-release workflow, linting, and automated documentation generation.
 This README provides basic guidance for using the tools included in this template.
 References to Terraform documentation and best practices are also included.

 ## Pre-Commit
-Pre-Commit uses a Git hook to run test scripts prior to making a commit.
+Pre-Commit uses the pre-commit Git hook to run tests prior to making a commit.
 The `.pre-commit-config.yaml` file included in this repository is configured for Terraform projects.
-The pre-commit configuration file refrences scripts located in external repositories.
+The pre-commit configuration file references scripts located in external repositories.
 Modify the configuration as needed.
 Refer to the [pre-commit](https://pre-commit.com/) documentation for more information.

 ### Prerequisites
 The following packages are required to use the pre-commit configuration specified in `.pre-commit-config.yaml`.